Sir Edward Knatchbull, 8th Baronet: Slave trade abolition debate

+Copley family portrait

+Knatchbull commissioned John Singleton Copley to paint him with his children in a large family group portrait.
+The commission followed the death of his second wife, Frances Graham, in 1799, and showed Knatchbull as a widower with his children.
+Sotheby's describes the work, painted in 1800–03, as one of Copley's most ambitious and controversial late projects.

+The preliminary oil sketch for the family group survives and is used as the image for this article.
+A related study of Knatchbull alone is held by the Metropolitan Museum of Art.

-Family
+Family and death

-In July 1780, he married firstly Mary Hugessen, daughter of William Western Hugessen, and had by her a son and two daughters.
-She died in 1784 and Knatchbull married secondly Frances Graham, daughter of John Graham on 2 June 1785.
-They had nine children, five sons and four daughters.
-After her death in 1799, Knatchbull married finally Mary Hawkins, daughter of Thomas Hawkins at St George's, Hanover Square on 13 April 1801.
-By his third wife he had seven children.
+In July 1780, Knatchbull married firstly Mary Hugessen, daughter of William Western Hugessen.
+They had one son and two daughters.
+She died in 1784, and on 2 June 1785 he married secondly Frances Graham, daughter of John Graham.
+They had five sons and four daughters.

+After Frances Graham's death in 1799, Knatchbull married thirdly Mary Hawkins, daughter of Thomas Hawkins, at St George's, Hanover Square on 13 April 1801.
+With his third wife he had seven children.

+Knatchbull was a cousin of Catherine Knatchbull, who married Thomas Knight and was the adoptive mother of Edward Austen Knight, the brother of Jane Austen.
+In October 1820, after Knatchbull's death, his eldest son and successor married Austen's niece Fanny Knight.

-Knatchbull died aged 61, after a short illness, at his son's house at Provender, Kent and was buried in Mersham.
-He was succeeded in the baronetcy by his oldest son Edward.
-A younger son was probably John Knatchbull, a naval captain and convict found guilty of murder in 1844; who was one of the earliest to raise in a British court the plea of moral insanity (unsuccessfully).
+Knatchbull died aged 61, after a short illness, at his son's house at Provender, Kent, and was buried in Mersham.
+He was succeeded in the baronetcy by his eldest son Edward.
+One of his younger sons was John Knatchbull, a Royal Navy officer and convict who was executed for murder in New South Wales in 1844 after unsuccessfully raising a plea of moral insanity.